marcelblijleven/tweevoortwaalf/README.md

 # TweeVoorTwaalf

-I was watching a twee voor twaalf episode and thought it would be nice if I had a word helper, so this is it.
+I was watching a 2 voor 12 (twee voor twaalf) episode and thought it would be nice if I had a word helper, so this is it.

 Haven't checked if all words exist and probably the list of words isn't exhaustive.